It’s been a long time…

 Mexican Gothic – well written, suspenseful, and creepy – but it crossed a razor thin line for me – the line between ghost story and fantasy.
 I’m just not into fantasy.
 But don’t let that stop you from reading it – it’s gotten great reviews.

-Eleanor Oliphant – Loved it! – Such a strong voice, like slipping into the protagonist’s head.
+Eleanor Oliphant – Loved it! – Such a strong voice, like slipping into the protagonist’s head (not that you’d really want to be there).

 The Sun Down Motel – current read, and so far it is deliciously creepy!